zi-w/Max-value-Entropy-Search/README.md

 3. Add-EST by Wang & Jegelka, 2017;
 4. Add-GP-UCB by Kandasamy et al., 2015.

+Our strategy for learning the Gaussian process additive structure is based on Wang et al., 2017.
 ## Example functionals for optimization
 In test-functions/, we provide some functionals one can use to test Bayesian optimization algorithms.